-Initial Consultation: I offer a free 50 minute initial consultation where we have an opportunity to meet each other and discuss the potential work.
-Should you be interested in continuing we would make further arrangements but there is no obligation.
+Initial Consultation: After an initial 15 minute telephone conversation I offer a reduced cost (£35) 50 minute initial consultation where we have an opportunity to meet each other and discuss the potential work.
+Should you be interested in continuing we would make further arrangements but there is no obligation. out

 As a social worker, I am acutely aware of the need for professional therapeutic support for social care professionals.
 Despite the passion and optimism that often brings enthusiastic practitioners into the field, the pressures of the job can lead to high levels of stress, lack of self care and ultimately burn out.